 General Discussion

-The produce a robust and reliable assessment of deception in the form of faking.
-Our simple assessment showed clear instances of faking in participants across all studies.
-The WKT required participants to indicate either a yes or no response and then gave participants the opportunity to prove their response was truthful by asking participants to provide a definition of the listed words.
-Faking instances were easily detected when participants indicated that “yes” they did know a word, but later could not provide a legitimate definition.
+The WKT used in these studies was a modified version of the VOC T ( Ackerman et al, 2014) , and produced a robust and reliable assessment of deception in the form of overclaiming.
+Our simple assessment showed clear instances of overclaiming in participants across all studies.
+The WKT required participants to indicate either a yes or no response and then gave participants the opportunity to prove their response was truthful by introducing a surprise test asking participants to provide a definition of the listed words.
+Overclaiming instances were easily detected when participants indicated that “yes” they did know a word, but later could not provide a legitimate definition.
 A downside of this assessment is that sometimes bogus definitions contain information that may have been partially correct.
 In those cases we used a panel to determine if those definitions were truly bogus as opposed to poorly expressed knowledge.

-he WKT can produce results with any reasonably challenging set of words.
+It seems likely that the WKT can produce results with any reasonably challenging set of words.
 Therefore, it is easy to apply.
-The WKT may provide robust measures of faking because participants go beyond passive familiarity responses, must provide clearly bogus responses to receive faking points.
+Although overclaiming tests ( Paulhus et al) have been successful at assessing self-enhancement biases, the test involves foils that may be obvious. high IQ participants were able to distinguish real items from foils, even in topics which they expressed little interest.
+In contrast, the WKT has no foils, therefore less obvious potential demand characteristics.
+The WKT may provide robust measures of overclaiming because participants go beyond passive familiarity responses, and must provide clearly bogus responses to receive overclaiming points.

 Paulhus et al. argued that overclaiming is related to impression management and narcissim.
 The over-claiming index correlated positively with measures of self-presentation, the Narcissistic Personality Inventory (Paulhus & Goldberg, 2008; Paulhaus & Williams, 2002; Paulus et al., 2003, Tracy et al., 2009), Self-Deceptive Enhancement (Paulhus et al., 2003, Randall & Fernandes, 1991), and global self-reports of knowledge (Paulhus & Bruce1990).
 It seems that the overclaiming index reveals significant individual variations when all respondents are measured in the same context.
-However, in the present study we failed to find any signficant relationships between faking and narcissism scores, social desirability scores, self-esteem scores, and Big-5 personality scores with the exception of neuroticism scores.
+However, in the present study we failed to find any signficant relationships between overclaiming and narcissism scores, social desirability scores, self-esteem scores, and Big-5 personality scores with the exception of neuroticism scores.
 It is possible that narcissism is only relevant when information was of personal value to participants.
 For example, Paulhus reported that correlations with narcissism were significant only for topics that the respondent valued (Nathanson & Paulhus, 2005).
 It stands to reason that people do not invest their egos in knowledge about topics that are irrelevant (or in opposition) to their identities (Ackerman, 2000).
-Yet, it remains unclear why narcissism was not related to faking in the WKT.
+Yet, it remains unclear why narcissism was not related to overclaiming in the WKT. the associations between overclaiming bias and any kind of narcissism were smaller than in many previous studies.
+The narcissism-overclaiming link revisited.

+Authors:

+Grosz, Michael P..
+LEAD Graduate School, University of Tubingen, Tubingen, Germany, michael-paul.grosz@uni-tuebingen.de Lösch, Thomas.
+LEAD Graduate School, University of Tubingen, Tubingen, Germany, thomas.loesch@uni-bamberg.de Back, Mitja D..
+Department of Psychology, University of Munster, Munster, Germany, mitja.back@uni-muenster.de

+Address:

+Grosz, Michael P., LEAD Graduate School, University of Tubingen, Gartenstrabe 29, 72074, Tubingen, Germany, michael-paul.grosz@uni-tuebingen.de

+Journal of Research in Personality, Vol 70, Oct, 2017. pp. 134-138.